This post may contain affiliate links. Please see my disclosure policy for details.

 Just put in what airport you want to fly from and to and it will give you a list of airlines, flight times and prices to suit your budget.

-You will also buy the ticket directly from the airline so if there are any issues you can deal with them and not through you third party travel agent.
+You will also buy the ticket directly from the airline so if there are any issues you can deal with them and not through a third party travel agent.

 What I love most is the fact that if you don’t put in an arrival destination, it will give you the cheapest locations to fly to from your departure location.